 - Vampire bats are always drinking blood or hanging in caves.

-- Mammoths are always stuck in tarpits being threatened by saber-toothed cats.
+- Mammoths and mastodons pretty much do the same things as elephants, only they get stuck in tarpits and get threatened by saber-toothed cats.

 - In-universe example: in Peanuts Snoopy was prone to doing these in his imitations.

 - Vulture: lurking on a tree branch

 - Kangaroo: hopping